marmelab/react-admin/docs/Admin.md

 When using an authProvider that supports [the `canAccess` method](./AuthProviderWriting.md#canaccess), react-admin will check whether users can access a resource page and display the `unauthorized` component when they can't.

-You can replace that "unauthorized" screen by passing a custom component as the `unauthorized` prop:
+You can replace the default "unauthorized" screen by passing a custom component as the `unauthorized` prop:

 ```tsx
 import * as React from 'react';